Sakneen/backend-task/README.md

 MyTop100Movies - API, Database, CRUD - Application which lets users set their top 100 movies.
 Movies could come from an API like The Movie Database [http://tmdb.org/](http://tmdb.org/).
-Should allow users to add a movie, list and rank their movie selections.
+Should allow users to add a movie to the list and rank their movie selections.
 Start with basic CRUD for movies and add features.

 ## Test Criteria